Skip to content

 → Strategy: Focus on >60% relevance

-2. Call git_diff(detail="minimal")
+2. Call git_diff(detail="standard")

-→ Get: Top 5 files with diffs
+→ Get: Full diffs for the top 5 files

 3. Analyze top files